csc-training/summerschool/gpu/exercises/fundamentals/06-sycl/03-axpy/Readme.md

 -  `queue q(gpu_selector_v);` targets the best GPU
 -  `queue q(accelerator_selector_v);` targets the best accelerator

 Alternatively it is possible to use the procedure from the [previous exercise](../01-info/enumerate_device.cpp).
-This the recommended way when the application can detect than one GPU and needs to assign specific devices accordingley to the MPI rank or (CPU) OpenMP thread index.
+This the recommended way when the application can detect than one GPU and needs to assign specific devices accordingly to the MPI rank or (CPU) OpenMP thread index.

 ### Step 2: Create Buffers